graveyard420woo/BlackjackOnStream/README.md

 Simply add it as a browser source by copying the URL from the address bar after you connect your Twitch!

-Check the top left corner for your handy stream config menu ;)
+Check the top left corner for the handy stream config menu ;) This is where you adjust your game & display settings.

 A 1920x1080 browser source works great!
-For smoother operation - Enable hardware acceleration for your browser sources in OBS!
-(Settings>Advanced>Sources)
+For smoother operation - Enable hardware acceleration for your browser sources in OBS (Settings>Advanced>Sources)

 <h3>Commands</h3>
 <ul>